FransAris/csharpdb/README.md

 ### Backend (/backend)
 - C# .NET Core application
-- Uses Hot Chocolate for GraphQL (way easier than writing a REST API)
+- Uses Hot Chocolate for GraphQL (a REST API was considered but this was easier to set up)
 - Entity Framework Core handles the database stuff
 - SQLite database (keeps things simple, no setup needed)